dawon020411/Libralist/README.md

 By refactoring, I would divide the GUI class by the functionalities, such as AddBookUI, DisplayBookUI, SearchBookUI.
 For now, my GUI class is too long, and not following 'Single Responsibility Principle,' so I can improve the cohesion and make each class function for single responsibility.
 Also, I can extract the duplicated code inside the methods, ane make it as new method that would be implemented.
-Additionally, we can expect improvement of Composite pattern by dividing the classes.